- Blog

 But seriously we joke about it cuz we hope its not going to happen.
 If we remotely felt like it was a possibility then we wouldnt talk about it.

 we never joke about it.
-FI's parents are divorced and it really did a number on him.
+FI’s parents are divorced and it really did a number on him.
 Totally shaped his childhood and who he is.
-There are pretty much no circumstances in which FI would find divorce a joking matter.
+There are pretty much no circumstances in which Fiance would find divorce a joking matter.

 No, we certainly don't.
 His parents are divorced.
 His exes cheated on him.
 His mother cheated on his father.
 Divorce, separation, or any other means of our relationship ending is really not a joking matter in our house.
 I must say, though, even though my parents have been happily married for 32 years, my grandparents for 70, etc., I can't recall anyone in my own family with a stable, healthy relationship joking about it either.